mmiv-center/wsi2fiona/README.md

 # WSI2FIONA

-Import whole-slide-images into research PACS by submitting to FIONA.
+Automate the import of whole-slide-images into research PACS by submitting to FIONA.

 ### Usage